 What is Situational Leadership?

 Situational leadership is a discipline that leaders should use to get the most out of their team and employees; it’s based on prescribing different methods of leadership based upon the developmental stages of the leader’s followers.
-A good leader will be able to analyze a situation to determine how to leverage their team through behavior and communication for maximum impact in a way that motivates and benefits everyone and continually increases performance.
+A good leader will be able to analyze a situation to determine which elements of leadership they should leverage for maximum impact in a way that motivates and benefits everyone and continually increases performance.

 Directive vs. Supportive Behaviors